rustyeddy/rustyeddy.com/content/notes/private-wifi-network-webapp.md

 ## Reasons for a Private Wifi

-Ok.
+OK.
 Why not just connect to an exiting network?
 In some cases we will connect to an existing network and hence take advantage of _Internet Services_ and on premise infrastructure.